 - Remote network management software provider Kaseya

-As a result, many companies may be focused on protecting backend servers like those attacked by REvil.
-In reality, mobile apps are the weak link, enabling hackers and fraudsters to do widespread damage for a couple of reasons:
+As a result, many companies may be focused on protecting computer systems and backend servers like those attacked by REvil, WhisperGate or other malware.
+Mobile apps can be the weak link, enabling hackers and fraudsters to do widespread damage for a couple of reasons:

 - Mobile apps often do not have adequate protections, enabling hackers to obtain critical information used in back-end attacks.

-- Mobile apps themselves are the targets of specific types of ransomware
+- Mobile apps themselves are often the targets of malware

 If you already know what ransomware is, you can skip to the next section.
 If you don’t, read on!
 Ransomware is a type of malware where cybercriminals capture a victim’s data and either threaten to publish the data or encrypt/destroy it unless a ransom is paid, usually via cryptocurrencies.
 Ransomware attacks usually occur over long periods of time.
 Its creators also blend multiple attack vectors, techniques and methods in order to create the perfect climate to maximize the effect of their ransomware (and thus maximize their profit or ROI).